Deep Learning-Based Site-Specific Channel Modeling and Inference: Model Design

 where $y_j = [w_d \cdot \tau_j, p_j]$ represents the scaled delay and power of the $j$-th ground-truth tap, $w_d$ is a weighting factor to balance the scale difference between the delay and power domains, and $V$ is the set of valid (non-padded) ground-truth taps.

-To prevent the Transformer decoder from collapsing multiple predicted queries into the same dominant multipath cluster, we introduce a repulsion loss $\mathcal{L}_{\mathrm{rep}}$ to enforce a minimum physical separation threshold $d{\mathrm{min}}$ between any two predicted delays:
+To prevent the Transformer decoder from collapsing multiple predicted queries into the same dominant multipath cluster, we introduce a repulsion loss $\mathcal{L}_{\mathrm{rep}}$ to enforce a minimum physical separation threshold $d_{\mathrm{min}}$ between any two predicted delays:

+where $d_{\mathrm{min}}$ corresponds to the propagation distance equivalent to the minimum delay resolution of the receiver, which is set at 33 ns.

 Regarding the optimization details, we employ the Adam optimizer in all stages.
 The initial learning rate is set to $1 \times 10^{-4}$ for the spatial feature extraction stages (stages I and II) and is reduced to $1 \times 10^{-5}$ for the fine-grained MPCs tracking stage (stage III) and subsequent joint fine-tuning.
 Early stopping is triggered if the combined validation loss fails to improve over 20 consecutive epochs, ensuring optimal generalization while preventing overfitting.